ʿApiru

 ʿApiru (𐎓𐎔𐎗𐎎, 𓂝𓊪𓂋𓅱𓀀𓏪), also known in the Akkadian version Ḫabiru (sometimes written Habiru, Ḫapiru or Hapiru; Akkadian: 𒄩𒁉𒊒, ḫa-bi-ru or *ʿaperu) is a term used in 2nd-millennium BCE texts throughout the Fertile Crescent for a social status of people who were variously described as rebels, outlaws, raiders, mercenaries, bowmen, servants, slaves, and laborers.

-Due to the linguistic similarity between the term 'Apiru and "Hebrew," early scholars equated them with the Israelites.
+Due to the linguistic similarity between the term ʿApiru and "Hebrew," early scholars equated them with the Israelites.
 However, most contemporary scholars now regard the connection as indirect, suggesting that while some early Israelites may have originated from this group, they likely adopted the linguistic label in the process.

 Etymology

 The term was first discovered in its Akkadian version "ḫa-bi-ru" or "ḫa-pi-ru".
 Due to later findings in Ugaritic and Egyptian which used the consonants ʿ, p and r, and in light of the well-established sound change from Northwest Semitic ʿ to Akkadian ḫ, the root of this term is proven to be ʿ-p-r.
 This root means "dust, dirt", and links to the characterization of the ʿApiru as nomads, mercenaries, people who are not part of the cultural society.
 The morphological pattern of the word is qatilu, which point to a status, condition.